Botvin LifeSkills Training Middle School Program

 Population:

-Location/Institution: 29 middle schools in New York City
+Location/Institution: Twenty-nine middle schools in New York City

-This study evaluated the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] on reducing binge drinking in a sample of minority and inner-city middle-school students.
-Measures included the Teenager's Self-Test: Cigarette Smoking, the Coping Assessment Battery, the Gambrill and Richey Assertion Inventory, and the Eysenck Personality Inventory.
-Results indicated that a school-based drug abuse prevention approach previously found to be effective among White youth significantly reduced binge drinking among urban minority youth.
+The purpose of the study was to evaluate the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] on reducing binge drinking in a sample of minority and inner-city middle-school students.
+Participants were randomly assigned to either the LST intervention group or to the services as usual control group.
+Measures utilized include the Teenager’s Self-Test: Cigarette Smoking, the Coping Assessment Battery, the Gambrill and Richey Assertion Inventory, and the Eysenck Personality Inventory.
+Results indicate that a school-based drug abuse prevention approach previously found to be effective among White youth significantly reduced binge drinking among urban minority youth.
 Moreover, the program also significantly affected proximal drinking variables, including drinking knowledge, prodrinking attitudes, and peer drinking norms.
 Limitations include reliance on self-report methods and generalizability to other minority populations.

 Length of controlled postintervention follow-up: 2 years.